 Do plan ahead!
 Please note that we require at least 6 weeks’ notice before you travel to ensure that there is sufficient time for you to be seen and obtain the correct advice.
 If you travelling sooner than this, then we are not able to guarantee that you can be seen.

 If we are unable to offer you an appointment in time for your travel, then there are other places that offer travel advice and vaccinations.
 This leaflet gives some alternatives.
-Please note that entry on this list is not an endorsement of the clinic by Sarum House Surgery.
+Please note that entry on this list is not an endorsement of the clinic by Hereford Medical Group.

-For additional information you can visit the following websites
+For additional information and advice, you can visit the following websites:

 If you require any vaccinations relating to foreign travel you need to make an appointment with the practice nurse to discuss your travel arrangements.
 This will include which countries and areas within countries that you are visiting to determine what vaccinations are required.
 There is further information about countries and vaccinations required on the links below